-The exhibitor of the Grand Champion Junior Market Broiler may be awarded up to a \$10,000 scholarship.
-The exhibitor of the Grand Champion Junior Market Turkey Hen may be awarded up to a \$10,000 scholarship.
+The Champion, Reserve or eligible exhibitor of the next selected Junior Market Broiler may be awarded up to a \$10,000 scholarship.

+The Champion, Reserve or eligible exhibitor of the next selected Junior Market Turkey Hen may be awarded up to a \$10,000 scholarship.

-The exhibitor of the Grand Champion Junior Market Turkey Tom may be awarded up to a \$10,000 scholarship.
+The Champion, Reserve or eligible exhibitor of the next selected Junior Market Turkey Tom may be awarded up to a \$10,000 scholarship.